 Mioroshi

-The Mioroshi knife is a longer and sleeker version of a Deba knife.
-The Mioroshi has enough heft to filet whole fish and cut through the fish's cartilage and bones while also being long enough to be used as an all-purpose knife.
-The Mioroshi knife can be used for chicken and meat but is not recommended for cutting through large bones.
+The mioroshi is a longer, sleeker take on the deba — enough heft to get through fish cartilage and small bones, but long enough to double as an all-purpose knife.
+Like the deba, it's usable on chicken and meat but not meant for large bones.
 View our selection of Mioroshi knives.

 Kenmuki

-The Kenmuki is a traditional Japanese peeling knife with a sword-like tip, designed for handheld work similar to a paring knife.
-“Ken” means sword and “muki” means peeling.
-It’s used to peel and shape vegetables or fruits while holding them in your hand.
-With a single-edged blade and a concave back, the Kenmuki offers precise control and clean cuts ideal for detailed prep and decorative work.
+The kenmuki is a traditional Japanese peeling knife with a sword-like tip, used handheld much like a paring knife — "ken" means sword, "muki" means peeling.
+Its single-edged blade and concave back give precise control for peeling and shaping fruit and vegetables in hand.
 View our selection of Kenmuki knives.

 Edosaki